For Immediate Release

 Email | (404) 641-6170

-ATLANTA (Oct.
-10, 2016) – – Seven Georgia women have received scholarships from the non-profit Atlanta organization Emerge to help them complete their college education.
+Four Georgia women have been awarded scholarships by Emerge, a non-profit Atlanta organization dedicated to helping women complete their college education.

-Emerge provides educational scholarships to women in Georgia who have overcome life obstacles like divorce, poverty or illness and also give back to their community.
+Emerge provides educational scholarships to Georgia women who have faced obstacles such as divorce, poverty or illness that have interfered with their ability to complete their undergraduate degrees.
+Part of the scholarship criteria is that they give back to their communities.

 Since 2001, Emerge has empowered 100 women by providing more than $500,000 in academic scholarships.
 These educational experiences, combined with encouragement and support provided by Emerge volunteers, give women the opportunity to advance professionally and become self-sufficient for themselves, their families and communities.

 Jane Hale Hopkins, Emerge president, said, “In the stories of these four women, inspiration, determination and persistence shine brightly.
 We are so proud of their dedication to their education.
 We are absolutely certain that they will go on to have a profound impact on their communities and the world.”

 This year’s recipients include Cherry Bryant of Lawrenceville; Unica Hodge of Riverdale; Katee McNeill of Covington; and Liliana Spittal of Valdosta.

 Bryant, 28, a Georgia State University student pursuing a bachelor’s in psychology, said she had to work hard to overcome dyslexia while in high school and college.
 Often, she felt overwhelmed and defeated until she met her 9th grade special education teacher who asked her, “What do you want to do with your life?”
 No one had ever asked her that question.
 Ms. Dalton encouraged her to go to college to obtain a degree.